eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 Next we use a `{{-` to consume all whitespace to the left of the action.

+- Change the action adding the whitespace handling in the beginning like the example below:

 ```
 {{- .Values.sentences.resources | toYaml | indent 10 }}
 ```

+> :bulb: rendering this will result in an error because newlines are also considered "whitespace".
-This means that there will **not be any whitespace** before our rendered resource map, so we need to add a newline.
+> This means that there will **not be any whitespace** before our rendered resource map, so we need to add a newline.

 We can do this simply by using the `nindent` function instead of the `indent` function, which will add a newline before the block being indented.

 Since we add the newline and all of the whitespace with functions, we can write the action at the logical indentation in the template yaml.

+- Change the `indent` function to `nindent` like the example below

 ```yaml
 apiVersion: apps/v1